maes-b/NodeMCU-Store/README.md

 ## 1 - Setup wifi

-Just set your WIFI SSIDs and Passwords in the file "Connectivity.h" at line 22
+Just set your WIFI settings (SSIDs and Passwords) and set IP address in the file "Connectivity.h"

+NB: If you want to be notified that a store is closed using end-of-run switche you need a server to handle POST request from NodeMCU. you need to set server address in SERVER_ADDR

 ## 2 - Push firmware to your node MCU